SAP/alert-notification-node-client/docs/examples/exporting-and-importing-config.md

 ## Description

-In this example you will export a configuration from one instance of Alert Notification and import it in a brand new one recently created on new onboarded region.
+In this example you will export a configuration from one instance of Alert Notification and import it in a brand new one recently created on newly onboarded region.

 _**Note:**_ Keep in mind that Alert Notification will never return actions' passwords and you will have to traverse the returned json and populate them yourself, of course in a secure manner.

 ## @Example

-In order for this example to work you need to replace _username_, _password_ and _region_ (inside properties field) with ones specific for you.
+In order for this example to work you need to replace _username_, _password_ and _region_  with ones specific for you.

 ```js
 import {